-Young children are encouraged to write freely in journals with little attention to grammar, spelling and organization.
+Young freely in journals with little attention to grammar, spelling and organization.
 As children mature, they are suddenly expected to follow the formal writing process beginning with the prewrite stage.
 Adults are not the only people who experience writer’s block.
 Does your child often say, “I don’t know what to write about.”?
 Remedy this problem with a handy Prewrite Binder.

 Solve writer’s block with a creative project to get the words flowing.